Charles Taze Russell: Early life

-Charles Taze Russell was born to Scotch-Irish parents, immigrant Joseph Lytle/Lytel /ˈlɪtəl/ Russell and Ann Eliza Birney, on February 16, 1852, in Allegheny, Pennsylvania.
+Charles Taze Russell was born to Scotch-Irish Presbyterian parents, immigrant Joseph Lytle/Lytel /ˈlɪtəl/ Russell and Ann Eliza Birney, on February 16, 1852, in Allegheny, Pennsylvania.
 Russell was the second of five children, of whom two survived into adulthood.
 His mother died when he was nine years old.

-The Russells lived for a time in Philadelphia before moving to Pittsburgh, where they became members of the Presbyterian Church.
+The Russells lived for a time in Philadelphia before moving to Pittsburgh, where they became members of the Presbyterian Calvinist Church.
 When Charles was in his early teens, his father made him partner of his Pittsburgh haberdashery store.
 By age twelve, Russell was writing business contracts for customers and given charge of some of his father's other clothing stores.
 At age thirteen, Russell left the Presbyterian Church to join the Congregational Church.
 In his youth he was known to chalk Bible verses on fence boards and city sidewalks in an attempt to convert unbelievers; he particularly noted the punishment of hell awaiting the unfaithful.

 At age sixteen, a discussion with a childhood friend on faults perceived in Christianity (such as contradictions in creeds, along with medieval traditions) led Russell to question his faith.
 He investigated various other religions, but concluded that they did not provide the answers he was seeking.
 In 1870, at age eighteen, he attended a presentation by Adventist minister Jonas Wendell.
 Russell later said that, although he had not entirely agreed with Wendell's arguments, the presentation had inspired him with a renewed zeal and belief that the Bible is the word of God.